juanE98/juanE98.github.io/README.md

 ## Backlog
 - Implement unit tests
 - Enhance animations for timeline component
-- Mobile responsiveness for different types of screens implemented with BreakpointObserver Service
+- Implement mobile responsiveness for more screens with BreakpointObserver Service